saleh20185/Bangla-Sign-to-Text-Conversion/README.md

 # Bangla Sign to Text Conversion

 In this work, Bangla Sign language to on screen text conversion is done using Convolutional Neural Network(CNN).
-Due to the unavailability of dataset, 5 Bangla signs are considered and 100 images for each class are taken.
-Then image data are augmented for feeding this into CNN.
-A research paper based on this work can be found here: https://ieeexplore.ieee.org/abstract/document/8726895
+Due to the unavailability of bangla sign language dataset, 5 Bangla signs are considered and 100 images for each class are taken.
+Then image data are augmented for feeding into CNN.
+A research paper based on this work is published which can be found here: https://ieeexplore.ieee.org/abstract/document/8726895

-For the conversion process one should run the files follwing the below sequence:
+For Bangla sign to text conversion one should run files according to following sequence:

 1. At first 100 images from each five class are extracted from their directory and added labeled into a .csv files according to their respective classes.
 Run extractor.py for this operation.